Impact of Globalization on Indian Society

 Impact on Agriculture

-With a view to moving towards liberalizing the agricultural sector and promoting free and fair trade, India, a member nation of the World Trade Organization (WTO) signed the Uruguay Round Agreements on 1st January 1995.
+With a view to moving towards liberalizing the agricultural sector and promoting free and fair trade, India, a member nation of the World Trade Organisation (WTO) (WTO) signed the Uruguay Round Agreements on 1st January 1995.

 The Agreement on Agriculture of the WTO was the first multilateral agreement, meant to curb unfair practices in agricultural trade and set off the process of reforms in the agricultural sector.